 The bear-woman was very grateful and made offerings to Hwan-ung.
 However, lacking a companion she soon became sad and prayed for a child.
 Hwan-ung took her for his wife and soon she gave birth to a handsome son.
 They named him Tan-gun, meaning "Altar Prince" or sandalwood.
 He became Korea's first king.

 The Korean Moon Bear, also known as the Asiatic Black Bear, has a diet consisting chiefly of fruits and vegetables, honey, and insects.
 They are regarded as being of no danger to humans unless threatened.
 Their lifespan in the wild is 20 to 40 years.
-They are an endangered species and in 1982 were declared by the Korean Govt as a protected species, Natural Monument number 329.
+They are an endangered species and in 1982 were declared by the Korean Govt as protected species number 329, Cataogoty1 under CITES.
+Category 1 means Legislaton which meets all the requirements for implementing CITES.

-There are only known to be 11 Moon Bears in the wild in Jirisan National Park .
+There are only known to be 16 moon bears in the wild at Jiri Mountain.
 These were released at this location by the Government for their protection as endangered species.
 But poaching is already prevalent in this area.
 In fact a recent report on SBS television showed over 100 traps being discovered in just over 90 minutes in that area.

-In contrast to the pitifully low numbers of bears in the wild, there are currently 1,600 bears at 110 Korean bear farms most of which treat the bears with extreme cruelty.
+In contrast to the pitifully low numbers of bears in the wild, there are currently 1,140 bears at around 60 Korean bear farms most of which treat the bears with extreme cruelty.

-1981 - Just one year before the declaration of Moon Bears as a protected species, the Korean Agriculture Department imported 493 bears - mostly from Japan and North America - for breeding and export.
+1981 - Just one year before the declaration of Moon Bears as a protected species, the Korean Agriculture Department imported 493 bears - mostly Asia for breeding and export.

 Government policy changed dramatically from farming to breed towards farming for slaughter.
 Still, the regulation does not allow for the draining of bile from live bears though this practice is believed to be widespread and not policed.